-Section XIII.
+Section XIV.
 Investigation and Resolution Processes When the Respondent Is Not a Student

 If the Respondent is not a student, and the Formal Grievance Protocol is not required under Section 106.30 of the Title IX Regulations, then some of the procedures for investigation and resolution may differ from the processes involving student Respondents described in Section XII, above.
 The report and notification processes, however, will be consistent with the processes described in Section XII.
+Determinations in these cases will be made using the preponderance of the evidence standard.